Table of Contents

 “A lot of brokers do not have a clarity on the Act and are confused.
 It would take the brokers some time, to understand and abide by the norms, but in a few months, when things get clearer, I think it should be good for all,” he says.

-Valid for five years.
+The RERA registration is valid for five years.
 Renewal to be done at least 60 days prior to the expiry of the registration.